vhscom/after-dark/archetypes/post.md

 <!--more-->

 Before you continue please take a moment to configure your archetypes.
 Archetypes are located in the `archetypes` directory of your site.
 To learn more about archetypes visit the [Archetypes](https://gohugo.io/content-management/archetypes/) page on the Hugo website.
-Click `Read more` to continue.

 After Dark ships with a custom module system and provides a number of prebuilt modules.
 Shown here, an animation made possible by the `Fractal Forest` module: